 Throughout the course you will expand your knowledge and skills on certain themes such as leadership, ethics, sustainability, Earth Charter principles, Eco literacy, Systems Thinking, and how to successfully design and implement a workshop in their community.

-This course is designed to train you on how to become active leaders in your communities towards a more just, sustainable, and ethical world.
+This course is designed to enhance your abilities to become active leaders in your communities towards a more just, sustainable, and ethical world.
 Our goal at the end of the course is to successfully strengthen your confidence in leadership for sustainability, enhance your consciousness to contribute to the greater good, inspire like-minded individuals to collaborate across borders to carry out your work in your communities!